Zywave/booster/src/_areas/design-system/components/text-inputs.md

 #### Text inputs with actions

-On rare occasions, you can put the button next to the input, which is often seen in search.
-While there's nothing especially wrong with putting the button below the input, putting it next to it saves space and looks cleaner.
-But, do not do this on standard forms that happen to have just 1 field.
-It's inconsistent and unconventional.
-The button should be labeled with text unless there is a very clear and deliberate icon that can be used.
+In rare occasions, a Button can be placed directly next to the Text Input, most commonly seen on search fields.
+The close proximity of this Button saves space in the UI and ties an action directly to a Text Input.
+The button should have a text label or use a very clear and deliberate icon.
+This button placement should be used rarely and should not be used for most single Text Inputs or on Forms.

 ![Text Input actions](/images/textinput_actions.svg)

 <br>

-For more information on Search, [see Search documentation](https://booster.zywave.dev/design-system/components/search/?tab=usage).
+For more information on Search, [see the guidelines](https://booster.zywave.dev/design-system/components/search/?tab=usage).

 <br>

 #### Input prefix

-Added to front of the input field to specify what should be entered, like a dollar sign.
+An input prefix can be added to front of the Text Input to specify what should be entered, such as a dollar sign.
 To add more attention a container can be added to the styling.
 These labels are typically an icon.

 ![Text Input input prefix](/images/textinput_input_prefix.svg)